acumos/model-deployments-deployment-client/docs/deployment-client-developer-guide.rst

 On startup, the Deployment Client will create or update a new site-config key, "k8sCluster" as described below.
-The default value for this key will be provided in the Spring environment variable siteConfig:
+The default value for this key will be provided in the Spring environment variable k8sCluster:

 .. code-block:: json

-  "siteConfig": "{ \"k8sCluster\": [
-       { \"clusterName\": "\<ACUMOS_DOMAIN>\",
-         \"namespace\": "\<ACUMOS_NAMESPACE>\",
-         \"ingressType\": "NodePort"
+  "k8sCluster": "[
+    { \"name\": \"cluster1\" },
+    { \"name\": \"cluster2\" },
-       }
+    { \"name\": \"cluster3\" }
-     ]
+  ]"
 ..

-The example above indicates that by default, solutions will be deployed in the same k8s cluster as the Acumos platform, under the same namespace, and use NodePort access by default.
-To modify or extend this set of clusters, the following attributes must be specified in new members of the k8sClusters array:

-* clusterName: FQDN of the k8s cluster (master node)
-* namespace: namespace to be deployed under
-* ingressType: "NodePort" or "IngressController"

-  * for Nodeport, a dynamic port will be assigned
-  * for IngressController, an ingress rule will be created and mapped to a unique context path, which will be removed before messages are forwarded to the solution
+The example above is simply a placeholder, expected to be updated by the Acumos platform admin.
+The values represent arbitrary identifiers of k8s environments that will be configured as part of the Jenkins solution deployment job.

-The Deployment Client will save the Spring environment value as an escaped JSON string, as a new site-config key "k8sCluster".
+The Deployment Client will save the Spring environment value as an escaped JSON string, for the site-config key "k8sCluster", if it doesn't already exist.

-Adding/updating clusters will require updating the Deployment Client template and applying the changes, to restart Deployment Client.
+Adding/updating clusters will require updating the Deployment Client template and applying the changes, to restart the Deployment Client.

 ****************************
 Solution Package Preparation